liamcain/obsidian-calendar-plugin/README.md

 ## Settings

-- **Start week on Monday [default: off]**: Update the Calendar view to show Monday as the first day of the week.
+- **Start week on [default: locale]**: Configure the Calendar view to show Sunday or Monday as the first day of the week.
+Choosing 'locale' will set the start day to be whatever is the default for your chosen locale (`Settings > About > Language`)
 - **Words per Dot [default: 250]**: Starting in version 1.3, dots reflect the word count of your files.
-By default, each dot represents 250 words, you can change that value to whatever you want. **Note:** There is a max of 5 dots so that the view doesn't get too big!
+By default, each dot represents 250 words, you can change that value to whatever you want.
+Set this to `0` to disable the word count entirely. **Note:** There is a max of 5 dots so that the view doesn't get too big!
 - **Confirm before creating new note [default: on]**: If you don't like that a modal prompts you before creating a new daily note, you can turn it off.
 - **Show Week Number [default: off]**: Enable this to add a new column to the calendar view showing the [Week Number](https://en.wikipedia.org/wiki/Week#Week_numbering).
 Clicking on these cells will open your **weekly note**.